DonRyuDragoni/vibration-sim/README.md

 ## Improvements

 - [ ] add [expectations][expectations] and [lein-autoexpect][lein-autoexpect] as
     dependencies;
 - [ ] write test functions using expectations and lein-autoexpect.

 ## New features

-- [ ] add modifiers for the spring and damper constants, so the program can be run with multiple values;
+- [ ] add modifiers for the spring and damper constants, so the program can be run with multiple values (text input from the user is preferable);
 - [ ] add forced vibrations and resonance;
 - [x] show small marks at previous positions of the mass;
 - [x] make the label at the botton show the current time.